alternative-macro-signals/api-docs/docs/api-reference/endpoints/nipi.md

 ## 📌 Overview

+The `/nipi` endpoint provides access to the News Inflationary Pressures Indices, a daily diffusion index showing the balance of positive and negative short-term inflation news.

+The reported indices fluctuate around 50 which is reached when the volume of positive and negative news are equal.
+A NIPI index value above (below) 50 suggests near-term inflation is about to increase (decrease).

-The `/nbstat` endpoint provides access to news volume and news balance statistics, broadly similar to our [Real-time NewsBot app](https://nb-data.alternativemacrosignals.com/), with a few additional features.
+broadly similar to our [Real-time NewsBot app](https://nb-data.alternativemacrosignals.com/), with a few additional features.

 ## Authentication